camunda-community-hub/camunda-space-traders/sdk/README.md

 ### Add a connector to your process

 1. Add a new task to your process
-2. Select one of the SpaceTraders connectors as the task type (e.g. `SpaceTraders-API-Fleet`)
+2. Select one of the SpaceTraders connectors as the task type (e.g. `SpaceTraders Fleet`)
 3. Select the operation for the connector (e.g. `getMyShip - Get Ship`)
 4. Fill the required parameters (e.g. `shipSymbol`)
 5. Optionally, adjust the result expression to customize the resulting process variables